digitalbazaar/bedrock/HACKING.md

 Naming conventions:

 All files use lowercase and hyphens as a word delimiter.
-Variables use camelCase and controllers are services .
+Variables use camelCase and controllers and services use PascalCase.

 Controllers: